 Prescription drugs cost more in America than any other economically developed country in the world.

 How much does that add up to?
-Roughly $1,200 annually per person, says the latest available data from the Organization for Economic Cooperation.
-And that number is only predicted to rise in the near-future.
+Roughly $1,376 annually per person, says the latest available data from the Organization for Economic Cooperation.
+And that number is only predicted to rise in the near future.

-The Centers for Medicare and Medicaid Services, National Health Expenditure Projections, reports prescription drug costs will increase by more than 6 percent per year from 2020-2027.
+The Centers for Medicare and Medicaid Services, National Health Expenditure Projections, reports prescription drug costs will increase by more than 6 percent per year from 2020 to 2027.

-With script costs trending upward, it’d be great to know how to keep more cash in your pocket.
-Click or swipe through to find out eight ways to save money on prescription drugs…
+With script costs trending upward, it’d be great to know how to save money on prescriptions.